hauti123/Snapmaker/Readme.md

 ```

 ## Snapmaker API
-To get the upload sequence right Wireshark sniffs where used to reverse engineer the network protocol of Snapmaker.
-For this tool the following API endpoints are used:
+To get the upload sequence right Wireshark sniffs where used to reverse engineer the network protocol using a Snapmaker 2.0 A350.

 ### API token
 Each request is authenticated by an API token.
 However, the way how it's placed in the request differs for each endpoint.